-Sight-reading is a wonderful assessment of musical literacy, but it can take time for students to learn this skill.
-This is why I advocate for having an organized and methodical plan to give students sight-reading opportunities throughout the year.
-Over the course of my 26 years of teaching music in Texas, I have found that focusing time on sight-reading each week has really paid off.
-First, the amount of preparation time for our formal concert literature has been reduced.
-Second, our performance quality has improved, providing a much deeper musical experience for the audience.
+Sight-reading is a wonderful assessment of musical literacy, but it’s a skill that takes time to learn.
+This is why I advocate having an organized and methodical plan to give students sight-reading opportunities throughout the year.
+Over the course of my 26 years of teaching music in Texas, I have found that focusing time on sight-reading each week has really paid off – in the reduction of prep time for our formal concert literature, and more importantly, in improved performance quality that provides a much deeper musical experience for the audience.

-There are many reasons why this has occurred.
+There are many reasons why.
 Sight-reading gives students a greater sense of ensemble awareness, and it fosters accountability since it requires students to demonstrate their skills in the context of a performance.
-With sight reading, the students have to process, evaluate and adjust their performance in real time.
+With sight-reading, the students have to process, evaluate, and adjust their performance in real time.
 Without spoken instructions, they have to aurally agree as an ensemble how to perform a piece.
 Each musician must figure out whether he or she has the melody or the accompaniment and how loud to play for balance.
 They need to determine the style of the piece and what the basic pulse or tempo is.
-Additionally, we often lose sight of the fact that many students sign up for band to play tunes.
-There is an inherent sense of satisfaction and enjoyment in playing all the way through a piece.
+And, we often lose sight of a basic fact: many students sign up for band to play tunes.
+There is an inherent sense of satisfaction and enjoyment in playing a piece all the way through.

 Incorporating sight-reading into your curriculum also can be done quite easily.
-Once you decide to make sight-reading a priority, you can oftentimes modify and refocus what you are already doing so that you emphasize the reading aspect of your lesson.
+Once you decide to make it a priority, you can often modify and refocus what you are already doing so that you emphasize the reading aspect of your lesson.
 Make it a point to sight-read several times a week.
-You can allocate as little or as much time as you want depending on the time of year and what your other rehearsal goals are.
+You can allocate as little or as much time as you want, depending on the time of year and what your other rehearsal goals are.
 Start simple and establish a routine.
 As you select music to sight-read, keep in mind that it should be less difficult than the music for a formal performance.
 The students should already have most of the skills needed to successfully read the music.
-At the start of the year you can select several pieces of music organized by difficulty that you can quickly pass out and read throughout the year.
-Having pieces set aside will give you a greater likelihood of working a sight-reading practice session into your rehearsal.
+At the start of the year, you can select several pieces of music organized by difficulty that you can quickly pass out and read throughout the year.
+Having pieces set aside makes working a sight-reading practice session into your rehearsal much more likely.